dotnet/csharpstandard/standard/types.md

 - For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
 - A warning shall be generated when a variable of an unannotated reference type is initialized with, or assigned a value of, `null`.
 - A warning shall be generated when a variable of a nullable or non-nullable reference type, whose value might be `null`, is dereferenced; otherwise, that variable may be dereferenced safely.
-- The null-forgiving operator `!` (§Null_Forgiving_Expressions) suppresses warnings about dereferencing a possible null reference.
+- The null-forgiving operator `!` (§Null-Forgiving-Expressions) suppresses warnings about dereferencing a possible null reference.

 > *Example*:
 >